snap-adu-logo-color

 Like any other ADU, a two story floorplan can vary quite a bit.
 There are a number of examples on our two story ADU floorplan page, which can give you a better idea of the various designs available to you, or we can create a custom floorplan.
 As mentioned above, only your budget and imagination limit your ADU design.
 However, it is important to be aware of the various considerations regarding your location, as well as fire-related requirements that will affect placement.
 For instance, external staircases must be not closer than 5′ from a property line.

-There is a lot to consider and we’d be happy to talk more about your two story ADU project in depth.
+Embarking on a two-story ADU project can be an exciting yet complex endeavor.
+From design considerations to navigating local regulations, there is a lot to think about.
+We’d be happy to talk more about your two story ADU project in depth.
 Fill out a Project Assessment to get started.

 Learn more on this topic